ChrisM09/KNX-Bus-Dump/README.md

 ### Cannot get the initial state of the TPUART port

 Make sure that KNXD (if you have it installed per these guides) is not running.
 If following this guide, then KNXD will be using that same port and only one process can use the serial port at a time.

+# Trying sample output

+In this repository, I have provided the sample file data in _Sample-KNXBusDump-Telegrams.txt_ that was used to create the screenshots.
+Feel free to import this into Wireshark to test it yourself.